since1968/stat-blocks/roland-the-farter.markdown

 > - **Skills** Arcana +4, Athletics +4, Acrobatics +6, Deception +10, History +4, Insight +6, Perception +3, Performance +7, Persuasion +7, Sleight of Hand +6
 > - **Senses** passive Perception 13
 > - **Languages** Common
-> - **Challenge** 5??
-(1,800 XP)
+> - **Challenge** 3 (700 XP)

-> ***Spellcasting.*** Roland is a 5th level spellcaster.
+> **Spellcasting.** Roland is a 5th level spellcaster.
 His spellcasting ability is Charisma (spell save DC 15, +7 to hit with spell attacks).
 He has the following spells prepared:
 >
-> Cantrips (at-will). mending, minor illusion, vicious mockery.
+> Cantrips (at will): _mending, minor illusion, vicious mockery_.
 >
-> 1st-level spells (4). charm person, faerie fire, fog cloud, grease.
+> 1st-level spells (4): _charm person, faerie fire, fog cloud, grease_.
 >
-> 2nd-level spells (3). crown of madness, invisibility, misty step.
+> 2nd-level spells (3): _crown of madness, invisibility, misty step_.
 >
-> 3rd-level spells (2). dispel magic, stinking cloud.
+> 3rd-level spells (2): _hypnotic pattern, stinking cloud_.

+> ***Tumble.*** As a bonus action, Roland can tumble.
+When he tumbles, Roland gains the benefits of taking the Dash and Disengage actions; gains a climbing speed equal to his current speed; and takes half damage from falling.

+> ***Bardic Inspiration.*** As a bonus action, Roland can choose a creature within 60 feet of him that can hear him.
+That creature gains one Bardic Inspiration die, a d8.
+Once within the next 10 minutes, the creature can add the number to one ability check, attack roll, or saving throw.

 > ### Actions

-> ***Countercharm.*** Roland can start a performance that lasts until the end of his next turn.
-Any friendly creatures within 30 feet of him have advantage on saving throws against being frightened or charmed.

 > ***Shortsword.*** *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 7 (1d6 + 3) piercing damage.

 > ***Fart.*** Roland can fart at will.
 Ranged Weapon Attack: +7 to hit, reach 10 ft., one target.
-Hit: 7 (2d6) poison damage.
+Hit: 11 (3d6) poison damage.
 The creature must succeed on a Constitution saving throw or be subject to the poisoned condition for one round.

-> ### Reactions
-> ***Cutting Words.*** Use bardic inspiration die to subtract from a creature’s attack roll, ability check, or damage roll.

-> ### Bonus Actions

-> ***Tumble.*** When he tumbles, Roland gains the benefits of taking the Dash and Disengage actions; gains a climbing speed equal to his current speed; and takes half damage from falling.

-> ***Bardic Inspiration.*** Add a d8 to a creature’s ability check, attack roll, or saving throw.

-Roland travels with a troupe of seven entertainers (actually a mix of *bandit captains* and thieves) in a battle wagon.
-His troupe pilfers the audience while he performs.
-If caught, he is reluctant to fight, preferring to slip away via misty step, grease, and noxious cloud (in a pinch).

 <div class='wide'>
 <img
-  src="https://raw.githubusercontent.com/since1968/statblocks/master/img/roland-the-farter-cropped.png" style='position:absolute;left:0px;bottom:0px;width:820px;z-index:-500' />
+  src="https://raw.githubusercontent.com/since1968/statblocks/master/img/roland-the-farter-cropped.png" style='position:absolute;left:-10px;bottom:0px;width:840px;z-index:-500' />
 </div>